hazed59/AlbionOnline-RegisterBot/README.md

   - [ ] Add Alliance to exit field (separator a ',')
 - [ ] Register command
   - [ ] Check from all guilds/alliances (separator a ',')

-- [ ] Send query to guild and save all members every 6 hours, avoiding spamming the API
-- [ ] Cleanup users every day if they arent on the guild or alliance and remove from database
 - [ ] Auto-clean commands and users messages